qeda/qeda-cli/README.md

 ## Comparing to the Previous Version

-The [previous version](https://github.com/qeda/qeda) was written using CoffeeScript and it is available as an [NPM module](https://www.npmjs.com/package/qeda).
+The [previous version](https://github.com/qeda/qeda) had been written using CoffeeScript and it is available as an [NPM module](https://www.npmjs.com/package/qeda).

-This version is rewritten in Rust language from scratch.
+The current version is rewritten in Rust language from scratch.

+What's new:

-- [x] Faster
+- [x] Much faster
 - [x] Improved error handling
 - [x] Using SVG for discrete component symbols
-- [x] More idiomatic component YAML-descripton
+- [x] Revised component's YAML-descripton to be more idiomatic
 - [ ] Custom symbols from SVG
 - [ ] More powerful land pattern generator for non-standard patterns
-- [ ] Step 3D-models generation
+- [ ] 3D-models generation in STEP format
 - [x] Multithreading support
-- [ ] Server mode

 ## Roadmap